tommedema/node-tasker/README.md

 You must call onDone when the task has ended.
 A task has ended when it succeeded or failed.

-Name is optional.
-It is only needed if you wish to remove tasks from the queue.
+This method returns a unique identifier (an integer) appointed to this task, like setTimeout does.

-planner.removeTask(name)
+planner.removeTask(id)
 ------
-Removes the task represented by the given name (identifier) from the queue.
+Removes the task represented by the given identifier from the queue.
 Note that tasks are removed from the queue when they are executed.
 Thus, if you wish to cancel a running task, you need to do so manually.
 This is outside the scope of tasker.

 planner.destruct
 ------